biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequences_and_Features.md

         }
     }

-all Feature implementations include two methods which indicate how it fits into a feature tree. getParent returns the FeatureHolder (Sequence or Feature) which is the feature's immediate parent, while getSequence returns the Sequence object which is the root of the tree.
-Feature objects are always associated with a specific sequence, and always have exactly one parent FeatureHolder.
+All `Feature` implementations include two methods which indicate how it fits into a feature tree. `getParent` returns the `FeatureHolder` object (`Sequence` or `Feature`) which is the feature's immediate parent, while `getSequence` returns the `Sequence` object which is the root of the tree. `Feature` objects are always associated with a specific sequence, and always have exactly one parent `FeatureHolder`.

 Creating new features
 ---------------------